dongchen-coder/symFP/README.md

 This pass is to extract all the reference asscoiated with its index expression

 ### ssCodeGen Pass
 This pass is to generate the static sampling code to derive static miss ratio curves.
+(Reference pair based approach)

+### ssCodeGen_ref Pass
+This pass is to generate the static sampling code to derive static miss ratio curves.
+(Reference based approach)